10 Ideas to Help Your Business Grow

 7. Don’t forget testimonials

 We’ve been guilty in the past of not asking for testimonials.
 In the lead generation business, sometimes it’s tough to deliver the results that clients want.
 And expectations are always sky high even though we work hard to agree what success looks like.
 We like to think we do a good job or our clients and thankfully they agree.
 So, we routinely ask for testimonials to put on our website.
 They feature on our home page and on a separate page for each aspect of our business.
 Once again, when prospects check us out they need to feel reassured that clients feel we deliver.
-So, work on your testimonials.
+So, work on your testimonials and case studies.

 8. Have some long and short term strategies for lead generation.